Wally's fearless prediction:

 overthrown balls to wide-open receivers and dropped passes again plagued the offense.
 A

-crucial interception by Zack Bowman in the fourth quarter saved the day, just as it
+crucial interception by Zack Bowman in the fourth quarter saved the day, just as it looked

 as if the Deacs were going to pull off the upset.
 The Blackshirts gave up an embarassing